PurdueRCAC/CANARI/README.md

     Which will report to slack of there has been a change in availability on more than 2.5% of nodes on the cluster.
 This will also log health data to ```health_data_dir```.
 We recommend running this script every hour.

+* If a benchmark was ran on an entire cluster (usually during a maintenance), and you'd like to report the perormance foa ll nodes, the following comman may be used:

+    ```python report.py --maintenancecheck --log_level=debug --timespan=day --date=2024-10-06 --slack_channel_id XXXXXXXXXXX```

 For either ```canari.py``` or ```report.py```, the individual slurm commands being ran can be seen with the ```--log_level=debug``` flag.
 A full list of options can be seen with ```canari.py -h``` or ```report.py -h``` respectively.